 - That being self-employed is a more than viable way of earning income in today’s world.

 - That 14% may not fit into the conventional lending “box”

 The Conventional Lending Box

-To fit into this box, self-employed individuals must meet certain qualifications.
+To fit into the conventional lending box, self-employed individuals must meet certain qualifications.
 For example, they must be able to provide:

 Now, the one area that raises a red flag in the above is the tax returns.
-As we previously mentioned, their income claimed on the return itself might be significantly different than their actual income.
-Tax deductions related to business often reflect meals, rental spaces, credit card interest etc. The result is that the income the self-employed business owner shows on their tax return is a significantly lower figure than what their actual take home pay is.
+As we previously mentioned, the income claimed on the return of a self-employed individual might be significantly different than the actual income.
+Tax deductions related to business often reflect meals, rental spaces, credit card interest etc. The result is that the income the self-employed business owner shows on their tax return is a significantly lower figure than what their actual take-home pay is.
 However, the conventional lending box requires income to justify the mortgage.
 So how do we pull this off?

 The Unconventional Lending Box

 Now please keep in mind that “unconventional” in this box just means that as a self-employed individual you are going to work with a Mortgage Broker to find an alternative to allow you to show that you can justify the mortgage.
 There are several well-known and consistently used pieces of advice that we would like to pass along to you:

 - If you are organized and planning (think 2 years out) you can plan to write off fewer expenses in the two years leading up to the property purchase.
 Yes, you will pay more personal taxes.
 However, your income will be higher, and it will be easier to qualify you for the mortgage amount you are seeking.